:quality(75)/large_processed_2_867dc72f86.jpeg?size=68.68)

 For those who missed it: what happened at the first Nomad Abu Dhabi

 When Nomad announced Abu Dhabi as its next destination back in November 2025, it felt significant — and it was.
-The fair, which had spent nearly a decade moving between St. Moritz, Monaco, Venice, and Cannes, was making its first foray into the Middle East.
+The fair, which had spent nearly a decade moving between St. Moritz, Monaco, Venice, and Cannes, was making its first foray into the Middle East, with VCA Cultural Agency on board as its strategic organising partner.
 The choice of venue alone set the tone: Paul Andreu's retro-futuristic Terminal 1, all sweeping curves and layered patterns, was tailor-made for a fair built around the idea of objects in transit.

 Around twenty-five galleries and cultural institutions filled the terminal, mixing strong local voices — The Third Line, Leila Heller Gallery, Nika Project Space — with participants arriving from Cairo, Athens, Istanbul, Milan, Paris, and beyond.
 The range was wide, but the curatorial thread held: this was design understood as culture, not commodity.